eastandwestwind/notes/_posts/2016-03-01-latlontwitter.md

 ---
-title: Extract lat/lon from twitter users
+title: How to extract lat/lon from twitter users
 ---

 Most tweets don't have an inherent lat/lon associated with it, even though it is available through the API.
 To get around this, I can extract location info from each user's profile, then parse it against gdata to match with a lat/lon.